N8-CIR-Bede/documentation/software/wanderings/wanderings-in-CUDALand.rst

 "CUDA GPUs have many parallel processors grouped into Streaming Multiprocessors, or SMs.
 Each SM can run multiple concurrent thread blocks.
 As an example, a Tesla P100 GPU based on the Pascal GPU Architecture has 56 SMs, each capable of supporting up to 2048 active threads."

-Without direction, all threads execute precisely the same code, effective serial performance.
+Without direction, all threads execute precisely the same code, effectivly serial performance.
 Parallel performance requires tying particular pieces of work to a specific thread id and doing this concurrently across all threads.

 Again, from Harris: "CUDA C++ provides keywords that let kernels get the indices of the running threads.